 You most likely navigated to this video after watching some other GMAT videos.
 If you’re self-prepping by watching a lot of GMAT videos I’ve got some bad news for you.
 It’s a very low-yield way to prep, especially if you’re doing it to the exclusion of other things.

 1. Passive Learning

 Now we have plenty of videos up here: some informational, many problems, testimonials, all kinds of stuff.
 It’s not that they don’t have a role in your GMAT preparation.

 However, if you’re spending a lot of your prep time on a regular basis watching videos then what you’re engaging in is passive rather than active learning.
 Again, that’s a very low-yield way to learn.
 That’s the most generous explanation.
 A realistic explanation might be that you’re using these videos, going around YouTube, looking at different platforms, as a way to feel like you’re making progress.
 Especially if you’ve been prepping for a long time without a measurable result or if you’ve hit a plateau.

 This idea of doing more, engaging more, watching more videos, doing more problems, seems like a really good idea because that’s worked for you in the past.
-But in fact what you’re doing is self-medicating the psychological anxiety of either not improving or having to put forth meaningful effort & work to change the way you’re approaching the GMAT.
+But in fact, what you’re doing is self-medicating the psychological anxiety of either not improving or having to put forth meaningful effort and work to change the way you’re approaching the GMAT.